GrantQuick/BlackbaudSkyApi-RENXT/README.md

 ## BlackbaudSkyApi
-A Power BI custom data connector for the Blackbaud SKY API
+A Power BI custom data connector for the Blackbaud SKY API.
+Currently supports Raiser's Edge.
+Financial Edge support may be added in the future.
 ![PBIGetData](blobs/getdata.png "SKY API in Get Data")

 ## Getting Started